 Grads report earning salaries and bonuses that are above the industry average.
 Benefits include parental leave, flexible work options, subsidised personal insurance and discounts on “banking services, electronics, arts and entertainment, fitness programs, travel and more”.

 If you work late you can expect a free dinner and a taxi voucher.

 After hiring ambitious overachievers, J.P.
 Morgan likes to keep them motivated.
 You’ll have regular and comprehensive conversations with your manager about how to progress your career.
 The company invests heavily in professional development tools and training programs and staff are encouraged to take advantage of them.

 The company will also “encourage you to push your boundaries, explore new opportunities and meet new people”.
 Taking your career to the next level “could mean taking on more responsibilities and growing within your current team or exploring new roles, teams and businesses around the globe”.
 J.P.
 Morgan alumni have frequently gone on to fill high-level corporate, government and political positions and senior corporate, political and government figures, such as Tony Blair, have had a staff or advisory roles at the company.

 J.P.
 Morgan prides itself on “doing first-class business in a first-class way”.
 That means staff are expected to not only treat clients well but also “respect, value and support” their colleagues.
 If you “believe in doing the right thing even when it isn’t the easiest thing” and want to be a valued member of teams that “are disciplined, work well together and execute consistently”, then J.P.
 Morgan should be a good fit for you.

 "J.P.
 Morgan is a global leader in financial services, offering solutions to the world's most important corporations, governments and institutions in more than 100 countries.
-The Firm and its Foundation give approximately US$200 million annually to nonprofit organizations around the world.
-We also lead volunteer service activities for employees in local communities by utilizing our many resources, including those that stem from access to capital, economies of scale, global reach and expertise.
+J.P.
+Morgan leads volunteer service activities for employees in local communities by utilizing our many resources, including those that stem from access to capital, economies of scale, global reach and expertise.